rpsubc8/ArduinoVideoConsole/README.md

  - 128x128 (tiles)
  - 256x128 (tiles)
  - 480x240 (tiles)
- Tiles mode combination with framebuffer.
+ Tiles mode combination with framebuffer.<br>

- With code in JS and P5JS, video output can be simulated, allowing intermediate C code for Arduino, which can later be compiled and viewed in real chip.
+ With code in JS and P5JS, video output can be simulated, allowing intermediate C code for Arduino, which can later be compiled and viewed in real chip.<br><br>

- It uses a hardware similar to the TVOUT of arduino, but with multiple improvements, to be able to support 16 shad
+ It uses a hardware similar to the TVOUT of arduino, but with multiple improvements, to be able to support 16 shades of gray.<br><br>

-es of gray.
+ Old diskmag <a href='http://www.pouet.net/prod.php?which=5967'>EXILIUM</a> port for minimal hardware chip ATMEGA328 (32 KB) gfx text mode.